He-Wenhao/VQE_downfold/readme.md

 ```
 python3 genHam.py --config H2.xyz --strategy HF ccpVDZ sto-3G
 ```
 where ```--strategy``` in the example means using Hatree Fock to downfold ccpVDZ basis into a smaller basis with the same size of sto-3G basis.
 Here HF can be replaced by B3LYP or EGNN.
 If we set two same basis like ```--strategy HF sto-3G sto-3G```, the programe will do no downfolding and generate a Hamiltonian on sto-3G molecular orbital (MO) basis.
-The downfolding strategy is explained in /documents
+The downfolding strategy is explained in /documents.

+We can also use a self defined fock matrix TBD, we provide a EGNN method TBD.

+We also provide Quasi Orbital(QO) strategy TBD.
+(Reference Here, TBD)
 ## 3. Do Jordan Wigner transformation.
 The result is stored in ```qubit_ham.tmp.json```.
 ```
 python3 genHam.py -JW